bjornbytes/chiro/README.md

 ---

 To create a chiro animation, call `chiro.create(options)`.
-Chiro needs to know where the JSON file and images folder, which can be specified in one of two ways:
+Chiro needs to know where the JSON file and images folder are, which can be specified in one of two ways:

 - Pass a `dir` option with the name of a folder that has an `images` subdirectory and a JSON file with the same name as the directory.